Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/curve_display.rst

 in the *Curve Display* panel for how curves are displayed in the 3D View.

 Handles
-   Toggles the option to draw the Bézier handles.
+   Toggles the option to display the Bézier handles.
 Normals
    Toggles the display of the curve normals.